Mat Walerian: Partnerships

 Walerian's most notable collaborators are pianist Matthew Shipp, bassist William Parker and drummer/percussionist Hamid Drake, with whom he has released around ten different projects.

 He first met Hamid Drake in 2008; since then they have collaborated on a number of projects, including the powerful trio Sainthunter (with bassist Tim Dahl) and other projects implementing experiments with Asian and contemporary chamber music.

 "The group continues strongly with "Just Drop It In New Orleans", with clear blues and traditional jazz inspirations.
-Walerian starts on Bb clarinet and evoking the tradition of the best genuine clarinetists - from Benny Goodman, through Jimmy Giuffre to Europeans : Louis Sclavis, Michel Portal. (...)
+Walerian starts on B♭ clarinet and evoking the tradition of the best genuine clarinetists - from Benny Goodman, through Jimmy Giuffre to Europeans : Louis Sclavis, Michel Portal. (...)
 The Force, Energy and Synergy are again there, and are just breathtaking."

 Pianist Matthew Shipp appeared as a special guest with Walerian's trio in September 2011.

 "...
 Mat and Matt are simply outstanding ...
 Fantastic music, worth getting and listening to it for any price !"

 After a quartet collaboration as well, Shipp proposed the duo project M-theory, introduced during May 2012 concert tour.
 The name of the project was changed to The Uppercut : Matthew Shipp Mat Walerian duo during December 2013 concert tour, and a concert recording of the duo, Live at Okuden, has been released by New York City, Brooklyn based record label ESP-Disk' in April 2015.